Magisk-Modules-Repo/Fdroid-Priv/README.md

 * Please make sure you're running at least F-Droid 0.103
 * Disable auto app updates from within F-Droid.
 F-Droid Privileged Extension will automatically update and succeed, and I don't know how this will affect SafetyNet and/or the Magisk Module.
 (This is because the extension doesn't update like a normal app by placing updates in the data partition, it overwrites the apk in system directly).
+* There seems to be a bug currently where F-Droid is not detecting the Privileged Extension at least on my Pixel XL, I will test other devices and reach out to the F-Droid team for help.
+Please reply to the XDA thread if it is doing the same thing on your non-Pixel device.
 ---

 ### Changelog:

 (ALWAYS read the changelog please)

+#### v10

+>Privileged Extension 0.2.7

+>Template 1410

+>Only install this if you are on Magisk 14.1, a zip for Magisk 14.0 can be found [here](https://www.androidfilehost.com/?fid=745849072291676800)

 #### v9